 “Holy Smoke”….Ashes to Ammunition.

 The cost of their services starts at $850.00.
-They provide ammunition with your loved one’s ashes loaded in each shell or cartridge.
+They provide ammunition containing your loved one’s ashes in each shell or cartridge.

 For the shotgunner:

 250 shotshells shipped in fifty-round, labeled, plastic shotshell carriers with handles.

 100 cartridges in standard calibers, shipped in labeled plastic cartridge carriers.

 250 cartridges in standard calibers, shipped in labeled plastic cartridge carriers.

 Carbon Copies – ‘Rest in Pieces Pencil Box’ Project